Compound Interest Calculator

 What is compound interest?

-As interest is added to the principal, the total balance grows, and each new period generates additional interest based on this increasingly larger amount.
+As interest is added to the principal, the total balance grows, and each new period generates interest on an increasingly larger amount.

 In practice, this creates an exponential growth effect.
 It is highly beneficial for long-term investors, but can be costly for individuals who take out long-term loans, since they end up paying interest on interest.